mikebanks/CloudWatchAlarms/README.md

 By default, most of the filters in the template trigger an alarm when a monitored event occurs within a five-minute period.
 You can modify these alarm thresholds for your own requirements.
 For example, you can monitor for three events in a ten-minute period.

 *NOTE:* The base CloudFormation template was taken from the [AWS Documentation Website](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/use-cloudformation-template-to-create-cloudwatch-alarms.html).
-The site was where this teamplate begsn, but it will continue to grow as more useful alarms are discovered to have in an account.
+The site was where this teamplate began, but it will continue to grow as more useful alarms are discovered to have in an account.

 ## Usage